sub0xdai/boobs-garage/dev-log.md

 - Atm light mode doesnt really work, dark mode only effects the navbar.
 Site is optimised for darkmode but the dark mode doesn't redner across the site

 # 11.06
-- [x ] Complete theme context implementation
+- [x] Complete theme context implementation
-- [x ] Complete remaining admin functionality
+- [x] Complete remaining admin functionality
-- [x ] Add loading states and error handling if appropriate
+- [x] Add loading states and error handling if appropriate
 - [ ] User customization feature
-- [ ] Test
+- [x] Test

 # 11.07
 - Auth flow
 - Admin dashboard
 - Security improvements
 - Documentation (api endpoint)
+- Enhanced error handling
+- JWT token validation issue
+- Implemented token refresh mechanism

 ## Issues
 - Error creating service: {"message":"Invalid session"}
-- Once I login to admin, I cannot create a service yet.
+- Cannot create a service after logging in as admin.
 Still debugging this process
-- When I return, test and iterate and record logs in console
+- Testing, iterating, and logging errors in the console

+## Issues
+- When I log in to admin dashboard, it is not displaying the correct behavior